Policy Optimization in Dynamic Bayesian Network Hybrid Models of Biomanufacturing Processes: Introduction

 Our proposed framework takes the best from both worlds.
 Unlike existing papers on RL for process control, which use {black-box} techniques such as neural networks, we explicitly represent causal interactions within and between different unit operations, using a \textit{probabilistic knowledge graph}.
 This is a \textit{hybrid} model, in the sense that it uses both real-world data as well as structural information from existing kinetic models (domain experts often know which factors influence each other, even if the precise effects are difficult to measure).
-We use Bayesian statistics to separately quantify model uncertainty (introduced by misspecification) and stochastic uncertainty (variability inherent in the system). {Thus, the graph structure of the resulting dynamic Bayesian network (DBN) describes the dynamics, interactions, and stochastic variation within the biomanufacturing process.}
+We use Bayesian statistics to separately quantify model uncertainty (introduced by misspecification) and stochastic uncertainty (variability inherent in the system).
+Thus, the graph structure of the resulting dynamic Bayesian network (DBN) describes the dynamics, interactions, and stochastic variation within the biomanufacturing process. {This hybrid model allows us to predict how the effects of different inputs propagate through the pathways of the bioprocess mechanism.
+We show how these effects can be quantified and ranked using a Shapley value analysis, providing interpretable insight into the relative importance of different inputs.}

-{Using this model to predict how the effects of different inputs propagate through the pathways of the bioprocess mechanism, we can design process control policies that are interpretable and robust against model risk.
-To help interpret such policies, we use a Shapley value analysis to quantify and rank the influence of inputs on predicted outputs at future points in time.
-The RL problem can be viewed as a search for a policy that optimally adjusts the inputs to different unit operations based on their dynamically evolving states.} We find such policies using a novel projected stochastic gradient policy method, which runs faster by reusing computations associated with similar input-output mechanism pathways.
+{Our main goal is to design effective process control policies that are robust against model risk.} We conduct policy search using a novel projected stochastic gradient method which can save computational effort by reusing computations associated with similar input-output mechanism pathways.
 We prove the convergence of this method to a local optimum (the objective is highly non-convex) in the space of policies and give the convergence rate. {We validate our approach in a realistic case study for fed-batch production of \textit{Yarrowia lipolytica}, a yeast with numerous biotechnological uses \citep{BaKuZi09}.
 The results indicate that DBN-RL can achieve human-level process control much more data-efficiently than a state-of-the-art model-free RL method.}